recitalAI/ragtime-projects/Pdf_QA_tester/README.md

 - ZAOUG Imad

+Sure, here's a concise and well-explained README for all the files you provided:

+## Files

+### `rag.py`

+This file contains utility functions for working with the RAG system:

+- `read_doc(name: str)`: Reads documents from a directory.
+- `question_gen(name: str)`: Generates evaluation questions from documents.
+- `nodes_cr(name: str)`: Creates nodes (text chunks) from documents.
+- `index_cr(nodes)`: Creates a vector store index from the nodes for efficient retrieval.

+### `classes.py`

+This file defines two custom classes:

+- `MyRetriever`: Retrieves relevant chunks of text from the document corpus based on a query, combining results from BM25 and vector similarity retrieval.
+- `MCQAnsPptr`: Generates prompts for the language model, including the question and relevant context from retrieved chunks.

+### `question_generation.py`

+This script generates evaluation questions from the document corpus and saves them as a JSON file.

+### `retrieve_chunks.py`

+This script retrieves relevant chunks of text for each generated question using `MyRetriever` and saves the results as a JSON file.

+### `main_answer_generation.py`

+This script generates answers to the questions using a language model.
+It initializes the project, creates instances of `MyRetriever` and `MCQAnsPptr`, retrieves relevant chunks, generates prompts, and passes them to the language model.
+The results are exported to HTML and spreadsheet formats.

+### `main_facts_evals.py`

+This script generates facts and evaluations based on the generated answers.
+It initializes the project and contains commented-out sections for generating facts and evaluations using specific prompters.
+The results can be exported to HTML and spreadsheet formats.

+## Usage

+1. Set up the required dependencies and environment variables.
+2. Run `question_generation.py` to generate evaluation questions.
+3. Run `retrieve_chunks.py` to retrieve relevant chunks for the questions.
+4. Run `main_answer_generation.py` to generate answers using a language model.
+5. (Optional) Run `main_facts_evals.py` to generate facts and evaluations based on the answers.

+Note: Adjust file paths and configurations as needed for your setup.

 ## Setup

 1. **Database Setup**: Place the PDF documents you want to use in the "pdf" folder.